balanced-dev/yuzu-docs/docs/definition/markup.md

 ```
 `#ifCond`, although not perfect, can solve some more complex issues than purely using `#if` or `#unless` (namely when dealing with numerical values- `<`, `>`, etc. and string values `===`).
 It is flawed in the sense that you cannot invert boolean values in the condition (e.g. `{{#ifCond !value1 '&&' !value2}}`), it's also impossible to do complex conditions like `{{#ifCond value1 '&&' (value2 '||' value3)}}` etc. and have to resort to using nested conditions (as with the above example) to achieve the desired output.

-Rarely would such a complex set of conditions be used like in the example though when looping over the engineeringProblems - the logic this was a proper project should be moved over to the delivery (back-end) side of the project, with a string property being passed instead of a series of boolean values.
-It would either contain what type of message should be rendered (by using a series of `#ifCond`, `else ifCond`s to effectively form a switch statement) or just pass the message itself.
+Rarely would such a complex set of conditions be used in the way they were when looping over the `engineeringProblems` array- if this was a proper project, the logic should be moved over to the delivery (back-end) side of the project with a string property being passed instead of a series of boolean values.
+This would either contain what type of message should be rendered (by using a series of `#ifCond`, `else ifCond`s to effectively form a switch statement) or just pass the actual message itself.

 In this way `#ifCond` is actually perfect- it does as much as it reasonably can within the constraints of Handlebars, while encouraging the more complex logic to be kept out of the the templates, thus making them easier to understand.
+It also allows the front-end team to concentrate on what actually matters: good markup, styling and Javascript interactions.

 ## dynPartial
 To explain the need for `dynPartial` (dynamic partial) it is best to describe the problem we were experiencing.

-When we were creating sites which used grids the same pattern kept emerging: we would effectively have to create a long switch statement, using a string parameter, with all the blocks available to be rendered in a rows/column, bloating the markup code and making it difficult to maintain.
+When we were creating sites which used grids the same pattern kept emerging: we would effectively have to create a long switch statement (using a string parameter and `#ifCond` & `else ifCond`) with all the blocks available to be rendered in a rows/column.
+If there were many options, it could quickly bloat the Handlebars file making it difficult to maintain.

 For example:
 ```json